Monash ratepayers can apply to Council for assistance relating to any unpaid rates or other charges, under Council's

 Monash Council is working to help ratepayers who are experiencing difficulties due to the Coronavirus /COVID-19 pandemic as it impacts lives and businesses.
 Council has introduced changes to its hardship policy to support our community at this time.

 At a Special Meeting of the Council on 27 March 2020, it was resolved to provide additional assistance to any ratepayer impacted by COVID-19 and experiencing hardship and difficulty with paying rates and/or other charges.

 This covered any remaining balance of rates for 2019/20 and any continuing difficulty in meeting payment of rates in 2020/21.
-The assistance will be by way of a rates payment deferral, without any penalty interest being charged up to 30 June 2021.
+The assistance was by way of a rates payment deferral, without any penalty interest being charged up to 30 June 2021.

-Examples of a charge where this applies includes fees paid for Council’s Home Care service, Meals on Wheels or pet registrations.
+Examples of a charge where this hardship assistance also applies, includes fees paid for Council’s Home Care service, Meals on Wheels or pet registrations.

 The assistance will be by way of a rates or other charges payment deferral, without any penalty interest being charged.
-This assistance applies to all residents and ratepayers (including residential, business and investment property ratepayers).
+This assistance applies to all residents and ratepayers (including residential, business and investment property ratepayers) and will be effective from the date an application is received by Council.

 To qualify, ratepayers will need to make an application declaring how they have been impacted by COVID‐19 and how that is impacting on their ability to pay their rates or a charge.

 Council recognises that during this time of the COVID-19 pandemic:

 - every member of our community will be impacted;